chaoss/community/community-operations/chaosscast.md

 ### Roles

-There are several roles in creating podcast.
+There are several roles in creating the podcast.
 These roles can be taken on by different people for each episode.
 This helps to create a sustainable workload for the volunteers.

 #### Producer
 A producer works to ensure that the podcast has a pipeline of episodes, and that the episodes get planned, recorded, edited, and published successfully.
 There are several producers currently: